 Professor Kara will talk about his eight years of experience teaching the complex subject of sustainability, which has been informed by twenty years of his research experience in the field.
 We will hear about his approaches to engaging students in the learning process by using a range of methods, including industry engagement, in order to contextualise the relevance of their learning to the respective profession.
 Professor Kara will also discuss the value of digital uplift in teaching complex subjects such as sustainability.

 Past lecture: Fifteen years with first-year students and still learning

 In industry, engineering graduates face real-life problems on a daily basis and they are expected to solve these problems by using their knowledge acquired during their education.
 Students require specific engineering skills as well as graduate capabilities, including problem solving skills, critical thinking, teamwork, discipline-oriented communication, research and the ability to learn independently.
 Yet the teaching is traditionally often very didactic and encourages rote learning.
 Thus, students can be unprepared for the workforce, and unable to integrate and apply their knowledge in an industrial setting.
 First year in a student’s life is particularly challenging as they go through a transition from high school to university learning style, and therefore it is critical that they contextualise the relevance of their learning in the discipline context.

-Professor Kara will be talking about his experience with the first-year engineering students over the last 15 years and about his attempts to engage them in the learning process.
-He will explore how using and implementing various concepts, such as blended learning, project-based learning, role playing, research in teaching, or industry engagement can help students contextualise the relevance of their learning with a continuous improvement process in relation to their profession and industry.
+In this lecture, Professor Kara talked about his experience with first-year engineering students over the last 15 years and about his attempts to engage them in the learning process.
+He explored how using and implementing various concepts, such as blended learning, project-based learning, role playing, research in teaching, or industry engagement helped students contextualise the relevance of their learning with a continuous improvement process in relation to their profession and industry.